 It’s estimated that up to 40% of people in the US have a deficiency in Zinc due to soil depletion and a reduction in nutrient dense foods.

-This means that there is a high chance that you sub optimal zinc levels.
+This means that there is a high chance that you have sub-optimal zinc levels.

 In addition to improving thyroid function zinc and selenium have also been shown to help in the following ways: